Qualifying For Aid and Attendance

 A simple way to determine if you are eligible, is to start with the three main qualifications or “must-haves” for the VA pension with Aid and Attendance: 1.
 Military, 2.
 Medical and 3.
 Money.

 To qualify for the VetAssist Program and the VA pension with Aid and Attendance, a veteran or veteran’s surviving spouse will need to meet the following criteria:

-1) Military: Are you a veteran or the surviving spouse of a veteran who served at least 90 days on active duty, at least one day during wartime, with an honorable discharge?
+1) Military: Are you a veteran or the surviving spouse of a veteran who served at least 90 days on active duty, at least one day during wartime, with an honorable or general discharge?
 (Persian Gulf War veterans must have two years of active duty or the full period for which they were called for active duty.)

 2) Medical: Do you have a non-service connected medical condition causing you to need assistance with activities of daily living?